kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 This question was asked by ContextLogic.

 Implement division of two positive integers without using the division, multiplication, or modulus operators.
 Return the quotient as an integer, ignoring the remainder.

+## Daily Coding Problem: Problem #897 [Medium]

+This problem was asked by Apple.

+Implement a queue using two stacks.
+Recall that a queue is a FIFO (first-in, first-out) data structure with the following methods: `enqueue`, which inserts an element into the queue, and `dequeue`, which removes it.